seb-pg/meta_puzzles/README.md

 * Python (3): developed first.
 * C\++ (17): developed second.
 The code is written in a "plausible" medium developer style (it just works with basic C++ and no fancy optimisation.

-Mostly complete solutions are provided in the following languages and are based on the C\++17 version
+Mostly complete solutions are provided in the following languages and are based on the C\++17 version (only "level 4" solutions are missing)
 * C#: compatible with .Net 7.0 and mostly compatible with .Net Code 3.1.
 * Rust: tested with version 1.66.
 * Go: tested with version 1.9.4.
 Solutions are using generics which are not supported by Meta online tests.